di-unipi-socc/Solomon/README.md

 Actions = [(ac, 23),  (cornerLight, 40),  (mainLight, 40),  (smallLight, 10)].
 ```
 where `Requests` is the list of all users' requests, `MediatedRequests` the list containing the target states for each propertyInstance and `Actions` is the list of the actions to perform to reach the final target state.

+It is possible to notice how immediately after opening the file the message "Properties instances are all well defined." will show us that the model we are going to use is well defined.